Iran’s top leader strikes defiant tone amid month of turmoil

 Khamenei said the mass funerals for Gen. Qassem Soleimani, who was killed in a U.S. airstrike earlier this month, show that the Iranian people support the Islamic Republic despite its recent trials.
 He said the “cowardly” hit on Soleimani had taken out the most effective commander in the battle against the Islamic State group.

+U.S. President Donald Trump later tweeted a sharp response to Khamenei: “The so-called ‘Supreme Leader’ of Iran, who has not been so Supreme lately, had some nasty things to say about the United States and Europe.
+Their economy is crashing, and their people are suffering.
+He should be very careful with his words!”

-After the missile strike, as Iran’s Revolutionary Guard braced for an American counterattack that never came, it mistakenly shot down a Ukrainian jetliner shortly after takeoff from Tehran’s international airport, killing all 176 passengers on board, mostly Iranians.
+After the missile strike on Soleimani, as Iran’s Revolutionary Guard braced for an American counterattack that never came, it mistakenly shot down a Ukrainian jetliner shortly after takeoff from Tehran’s international airport, killing all 176 passengers on board, mostly Iranians.

 Authorities concealed their role in the tragedy for three days, initially blaming the crash on a technical problem.
 When it came, their admission of responsibility triggered days of street protests, which security forces dispersed with live ammunition and tear gas.